 GL hasn't been crash-tested, but Mercedes has an impeccable safety record

 The Mercedes GL-Class hasn't been crash-tested by Euro NCAP, so there's no independent verdict on how it'll fair in the event of an accident.
 It does feature loads of safety equipment, however, including driver, passenger and side airbags, anti-lock brakes and electronic stability control.

 The GL has always been a fairly reliable car and its engines have been tried and tested in many other cars in the Mercedes range.
 Mercedes finished 12th in our Driver Power 2013 customer satisfaction survey's manufacturer ranking, so the ownership experience should be good overall.

 Incredibly expensive to buy and run - even if standard equipment is good

-The Mercedes GL is very expensive, and so are the options – appealing mostly appeal to Americans with a lot of money, which is why it’s built over there.
-It's very big, and a Land Rover Discovery or Volvo XC90 can seat seven just as well at a cheaper price, so we hesitate to recommend the GL to anyone.
-You could even look at a Range Rover Sport, which now comes with room for seven – although the rear seats are small in that car.
-If you do plump for a GL, be weary of the options list, as ticking too many boxes can send the list price soaring.
+The Mercedes GL is very expensive and so are its options.
+It's very unwieldy and a Land Rover Discovery or Volvo XC90 will seat seven for much less, so we hesitate to recommend the GL.
+You could even look at the Range Rover Sport, although its third-row seats are quite small.
+If you do plump for a GL, be wary of the options list, as ticking too many boxes can send the list price soaring.